-If No, is it authorised in another Organisation for Economic Co-operation and Development (OECD) MS eg USA, Canada, Australia or has it been considered by Joint Meeting on Pesticide Residues (JMPR)?
-If yes, provide any relevant information about the authorisation.
+If it is authorised in a member state of the EU or Organisation for Economic Co-operation and Development (OECD), for example, USA, Canada, Australia or it has been considered by Joint Meeting on Pesticide Residues (JMPR), provide any relevant information about the authorisation.

 - What are the reasons for considering the risks to the environment will be acceptable?

-- Details of an application already within the authorisation system at CRD for which the emergency authorisation is needed as an interim measure.
-Details of the current target date for completion should be provided.
+- Details of an application already within the authorisation system in HSE for which the emergency authorisation is needed as an interim measure.
+Details of the current target date for completion should be provided

 It is highly likely with Article 53 emergency applications that the evidence base on human and environmental safety will be weaker than that required for a normal commercial authorisation.